Teaching, Learning & Research with Heritage Resources: Heritage Resources Instruction

-- A new training video on the use of MABEL, an online database featuring select digitized content from our collections (mabel.wwu.edu).
-Video now available at http://libweb1.library.wwu.edu/elearning/MABEL_Tr_St_v5/MABEL_Tr_St_v5_player.html.
+- A training video on the use of MABEL, an online database featuring select digitized content from our collections (mabel.wwu.edu): http://libweb1.library.wwu.edu/elearning/MABEL_Tr_St_v5/MABEL_Tr_St_v5_player.html

 Heritage Resources staff can also recommend online resources (as well as additional content that may be available digitally but is not currently posted online) that are specifically relevant to courses you are teaching or enrolled in.
 We are eager to work with faculty and students directly to assist you.
 This support might include:

 - Outlining and pointing you towards existing, digitized primary source content that is posted online (in particular via the MABEL platform), as well as additional (non-WWU) resources.